 Do I have to be a Christian to qualify for a health sharing plan?

-Most of health sharing plans are faith-based, and most are Christian, but some are non-denominational and one is Jewish.
-There are also some healthshare options available that are not faith-based, and do not require a statement of faith.
+Most health sharing plans are faith-based, and most are Christian, but some are non-denominational and one is Jewish.
+There are also some healthshare options available that are not religious-based, and do not require a statement of faith.

 Sedera is one medical cost sharing community that is not associated with a specific religion or creed.
 Instead, Sedera asks members to sign a statement of principles, which is more about healthy living and community-minded decision making.

 Mpowering Benefits is another option with no religious components.
 All members must agree to the Principles of Membership, but there is no requirement to profess specific religious beliefs.